Our latest release has new and improved

 EDA to collect and analyze data—not to confirm a hypothesis, but to form

-a hypothesis that could later be confirmed through other methods.
+a hypothesis that could later

 In some cases, EDA can even eliminate the need for a more in-depth